2024 Summer Olympics opening ceremony: Protocolar elements and torch relay

 The Parade of Nations, in which the expected number of 10,500 participating athletes from 204 National Olympic Committees move in public view grouped by their respective delegation, took place on the Seine, with other ceremonial events being held at the Jardins du Trocadéro.

 The Parade had as its main inspiration Jean-Paul Goude's 200th anniversary parade of the French Revolution on Bastille Day in 1989 which was described in comparison as "an anti-national festival that rolled all of us into a "worldwide melting pot, with an optimism that we've lost today".
 Taking inspiration from the homonym of the French for "stage" (scène) and the river Seine, the artistic portion of the event depicted 12 scenes from French history.
 It was expected to be the grandest event on the Seine in 285 years since the celebrations organized by Louis XV for his daughter's wedding with Philip, Duke of Parma in 1739.
 President Macron stated that the ceremony would include a "great story of emancipation and freedom", marking events from the French Revolution to the Universal Declaration of Human Rights, the latter having been signed at the exact same place the ceremony ended, the Palais de Chaillot.

 Gérald Darmanin, Minister of the Interior, had estimated that 25,000 security agents would be required and that around 35,000 police officers would be deployed for the opening ceremony.

 The 80-day Olympic torch relay for the Olympic flame was ended during the ceremonies.
 The flame was lit in Olympia, Greece, on 16 April 2024, traveling through Greece for the following 10 days before being handed to COJOP2024 on 26 April at the Panathenaic Stadium in Athens.
-It left Piraeus aboard the sailing ship Belem and arrived at Marseille Old Port on 8 May 2024 under the escort of 1,000 boats.
+It left Piraeus aboard the sailing ship Belem and arrived at the Old Port of Marseille on 8 May 2024 under the escort of 1,000 boats.